santoshphilip/weppy/README.md

 open "http://localhost:8080" in your browser

-##Playing with weppy
+## Playing with weppy
 - open one of the idf files
 - click on CONSTRUCTION
-- click on one of the construction
+- click on one of the constructions
     - click on the "?"
     - click on "show links to other objects"
         - follow the new links